 In 2002 Cozzens received the American Foreign Service Association’s highest award, given annually to one Foreign Service Officer for exemplary moral courage, integrity, and creative dissent.
 He has also received an Alumni Achievement Award from his alma mater Knox College.

-Cozzens is a member of the Western Writers of America, the Authors Guild, the Army and Navy Club, and of the Literary Society of Washington DC.
-He also has served as a juror for the prestigious Lincoln Prize and is a member of the Advisory Board of the Buffalo Bill Center of the American West.
+Cozzens is a member of the Western Writers of America, the Authors Guild, the Army and Navy Club, and the Literary Society of Washington DC.
+He also has served as a juror for the prestigious Lincoln Prize.

-Cozzens, his wife Antonia Feldman, and their Labrador retriever Jake reside in Kensington, Maryland.
+Cozzens and his wife Antonia Feldman reside in Kensington, Maryland.